Preparatory classes for Parents and Godparents required before sacramental celebration - to be arranged with pastor.

 St. Peter Claver Knights and Ladies and Junior Knights and Daughters

 Our Lady of Prompt Succor Parish was established in September of 1937.
 Until then, all the Catholics of Mansura attended St. Paul the Apostle Catholic Church.
-In response to the need for a church to serve the black Catholics of Mansura, Msgr.
+In response to the request of a need for a church to serve the black Catholics of Mansura, Msgr.
 Nothofer, pastor of St. Paul’s, made an appeal to Cardinal Cushing of the Archdiocese of Boston and head of the Society for the Propagation of the Faith.
 A gift of $5,000 was obtained from Dr. James Sullivan of Boston and sent to Msgr.
-Nothofer to build a church for the black Catholics of Mansura.
+Nothofer to build this church.
 An altar was needed for the new church.
 This time Monsignor went to his sister for assistance.
 The altar was brought to Mansura from Lake Providence.

 Once these material things were obtained, a pastor was needed to minister to the spiritual needs of the congregation.
 Msgr.
-Nothofer asked Bishop Desmond to invite the Holy Ghost Fathers who were already serving in the diocese to administer to the spiritual needs of the black Catholics of Mansura.
+Nothofer asked Bishop Desmond to invite the Holy Ghost Fathers who were already serving in the diocese.

 From September 1937 until spring of 1944, the pastor of Holy Ghost Church in Marksville was also pastor of Our Lady of Prompt Succor Church in Mansura.
 We find in the baptismal records the following names of priests who at one time or another came to Mansura to administer the Sacraments: Frs.
 Thomas A. Wrenn, Edward W. Wilson, John F. Dodwell, Joseph B. Donahue, William L. Lavin, Francis X. Schillo, all of whom were Holy Ghost Fathers.